verveguy/concept-maps/docs/docs/user-guide/getting-started.md

    - The system creates the relationship and new concept automatically
    - The new concept enters edit mode so you can continue typing more triples!

+5. **Add Comments (Optional)**
+   - Right-click on the canvas and select "Add Comment"
+   - Double-click the comment to edit its text
+   - Drag connection handles to link comments to concepts

+6. **Customize Appearance**
+   - Select any node or edge to see the floating toolbar
+   - Use the toolbar to customize colors, styles, and line thickness
+   - Changes are saved automatically

 ## Editing Modes

 The tool supports two editing modes: